ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/setup-7-Grove.md

 ```
 Follow the prompts to log in.

-5. Verify your board is connected

-If successful, you should see your Grove - Vision AI Module V2 under 'Devices' in Edge Impulse.
+5. If successful, you should see your Grove - Vision AI Module V2 under 'Devices' in Edge Impulse.

 ## Next Steps
-1. Go to [Build a Simple PyTorch Model](/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/build-model-8.md) to test your environment setup.
+1. Go to [Build a Simple PyTorch Model](/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/build-model-8/) to test your environment setup.